Lunrtick/vue-bulma-accordion/README.md

     * String
     * Currently you have 2 choices
         * 'none' - the default.
 The arrow simply switches instantly
-        * 'flip' - the arrow rotates and expands slightly
+        * 'spin' - the arrow rotates and expands slightly

 Fill it with as many `<BulmaAccordionItem>` components as you need.
 Each of the `<BulmaAccordionItem>` components has 3 slots:
 1. title - I've found `<h4 class="title is-4 has-text-weight-normal" slot="title">The Title</h4>` to look quite nice